Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Are children allowed?

-What to bring to the Arab baths?
+What to bring to the Arabian baths?

 Should I wear a bathing cap to the hammam?

-It is not necessary but clients with long hair are asked to tie it up in a bun or ponytail.
+It is not necessary, but clients with long hair are asked to tie it up in a bun or ponytail.

 Can I take pictures inside the Arab baths?